Resource type: Event

 To support Empathy Action Month, organisers EmpathyLab create a range of supporting resources:

 - A book list of Top Reads for Empathy Action Month covering all ages.

 - Templates for individual Empathy Resolutions and decorative bunting.

 - A programme of weekly videos throughout November that feature top children’s authors and participating schools.

 About EmpathyLab: EmpathyLab was founded in 2014 by Miranda McKearney OBE, Sarah Mears MBE, Craig Hill and Caroline Scott.
 Its aim is to develop children’s empathy and social activism through stories in order to build a more caring world.

 - Sign up for an online Educating for Empathy – The Reading Factor conference on Tuesday 5th December looking at the evidence base for empathy education and ways to use reading more deliberately to build empathy skills.
 Cost £95 with an early bird discount of £20.

 - Chosen by a panel of experts every year, the Read for Empathy Book Collections feature books designed to encourage young readers in primary and secondary schools to see the world through somebody else’s eyes.

 - Put empathy into action by running a Readathon sponsored read that will raise money to provide books and storytelling events for seriously ill children in hospital while also promoting reading for pleasure.

-- Other events in the literacy calendar that provide an opportunity to explore empathy further include Empathy Week, World Kindness Day, Anti-Bullying Week, Children’s Mental Health Week and Refugee Week.
+- Other events in the literacy calendar that provide an opportunity to explore empathy further include Empathy Day, Empathy Week, World Kindness Day, Anti-Bullying Week, Children’s Mental Health Week and Refugee Week.